Religion in Ecuador: Internal organization of the Catholic Church in Ecuador

-In 1986 the Roman Catholic Church was organized into three archdioceses, ten dioceses, one territorial prelature, seven apostolic vicariates, and one apostolic prefecture.
+In 1986 the Catholic Church was organized into three archdioceses, ten dioceses, one territorial prelature, seven apostolic vicariates, and one apostolic prefecture.
 The church had only 1,505 priests to minister to a Catholic population of slightly more than 8 million, a ratio of 1 priest for every 5,320 Catholics.

-Although approximately 94 percent of Ecuadorians were at least nominally Roman Catholic at the time, most either did not practice their religion or pursued a syncretistic version.
+Although approximately 94 percent of Ecuadorians were at least nominally Catholic at the time, most either did not practice their religion or pursued a syncretistic version.
 Most Sierra Indians, for example, followed a type of folk Catholicism in which doctrinal orthodoxy played only a small part.
 Indigenous beliefs combined with elements of Catholic worship.
 Much of community life focused on elaborate fiestas that marked both public and family events.
 Although the precise configuration of fiestas varied from community to community, in general public fiestas involved an individual in a series of increasingly demanding and expensive sponsorships (cargos) of specific religious celebrations.
 By the time individuals had completed all the expected cargos, they were recognized community leaders.